 Concern is in regular contact with adjudicators by phone call and text message.
 Very occasionally however, circumstances may arise where an adjudicator is late or has to cancel at the last minute.
 We recommend that you allow a grace period of 15 minutes after which you should:

-- First have the host teacher call the missing adjudicator, adjudicator numbers will be provided to them before the debate, if no response - Select either the chairperson or an impartial member of the audience to adjudicate, or - Proceed with two adjudicators.
+- First have the host teacher call the missing adjudicator, adjudicator numbers will be provided to them before the debate, if no response - Proceed with one adjudicator.